 About UT Southwestern

 Part of The University of Texas System, UT Southwestern Medical Center is governed by the UT Board of Regents.
 President Dr. Daniel K. Podolsky leads the medical center which includes three degree-granting institutions: UT Southwestern Medical School, UT Southwestern Graduate School of Biomedical Sciences and UT Southwestern School of Health Professions.
-Together, these schools train nearly 4,400 students, residents and postdoctoral fellows each year.
+Together, these schools train more than 4,600 students, residents, and postdoctoral fellows each year.

 A great medical center also offers outstanding patient care in addition to fine teaching and innovative research.
 Our physicians provide inpatient care to nearly 100,000 people and oversee approximately 1.9 million outpatient visits annually at UT Southwestern University Hospitals, Parkland Health & Hospital System, Children's Medical Center Dallas, the VA North Texas Health Care System, and other affiliated hospitals and clinics.

 - Five Nobel Prize winners, four of whom are active faculty members.

 - Among the nation's best performers in biology and biochemistry basic science research in achieving clinical breakthroughs.

 - An unsurpassed pediatric heart disease program in association with Children's Medical Center Dallas, including the first successful pediatric heart transplant in Dallas in 1988.

 - An adult heart and lung transplant program with survivals in excess of 90 percent — ranking among the top 10 in the nation, year after year.